 Liposuction (also called “lipo”) is the process by which a skilled surgeon removes excess fat beneath the skin (subcutaneous).
 The fat is suctioned from an incision or series of incisions to both remove bulk and sculpt the area for a more contoured physique.

 Yes.
 Lipo is a surgical procedure.
 Even the least invasive techniques are considered surgery.
 This is because incisions are created in the skin, allowing for a cannula to be inserted to aspirate fat cells.
 Anesthesia is used, often locally, to prevent pain.
 However, some patients may also be heavily sedated via general anesthesia (rare).

 Is liposuction safe?

 Yes.
 Liposuction is considered safe for patients who are in relatively good health.
 This includes patients who are at a healthy weight, live an active lifestyle, and eat well.
 However, some medical conditions and prescriptions may prevent a safe procedure for some patients.
 A full consultation with a dermatologic surgeon will determine if lipo is safe for you.

 What is tumescent liposuction?

 Tumescent liposuction is a type of liposuction surgery that utilizes a tumescent formula for anesthesia.
 Tumescent anesthesia is local and contains both the diluted anesthetic and epinephrine.
 The anesthetic numbs the treatment area to prevent pain while the epinephrine reduces blood loss and bruising.
 Patients are awake during the tumescent procedure, as this is considered safer than putting the patient under general anesthesia or heavy sedation.

 What areas can be treated using liposuction?

-Most areas that contain excess pockets of unwanted fat just beneath the skin can be treated using liposuction.
+Most areas that contain excess pockets of unwanted fat just beneath the skin can be treated using lipo.
 Treatment areas include large areas such as the thighs and abdominal region as well as smaller areas like the double chin and knees.

 How much does liposuction cost?